containers/podman/docs/podman-logs.1.md

 ```
 podman logs --since 10m myserver

-1:M 07 Aug 14:10:09.055 # Server can't set maximum open files to 10032 because of OS error: Operation not permitted.
+# Server can't set maximum open files to 10032 because of OS error: Operation not permitted.
-1:M 07 Aug 14:10:09.055 # Current maximum open files is 4096. maxclients has been reduced to 4064 to compensate for low ulimit.
+# Current maximum open files is 4096. maxclients has been reduced to 4064 to compensate for low ulimit.
 If you need higher maxclients increase 'ulimit -n'.
 ```

 ## SEE ALSO